Lesson 5: Dealing With null

 We wanted you to be able to write C++ code that looks as much as possible like Java code and that meant

-working.
+that we had to get null working.
 To that effect we created a type called xmog_null

-that supports all operators that you would wish to use with null
+that supports all operators that you would wish to use with null, i.e. equality and inequality

-comparison, and—in a nod to C/C++ coders—logical negation and conversion to bool
+comparison, and—in a nod to C/C++ coders—logical negation and conversion to bool.

-Every compilation unit that includes the xmog_null.h
+Every compilation unit that includes the xmog_null.h header file receives a static

-.
+xmog_null instance called null.
 You never have to explicitly deal with the

-type or do anything special to gain access to null
+xmog_null type or do anything special to gain access to null because it is included

 by every proxy type header.